 Line-item Budget Examples

-(a) Major Grant and Chappell Lougee Grant: Given that your grant proposal should spell out the detailed week-by-week steps associated with your project, your budget request could be as simple as:
+(a) Major Grant and Chappell Lougee Grant: In your grant proposal, you must spell out the detailed week-by-week steps associated with your 10-week project.
+Given this information, your budget request could be as simple as:

-(b) Major Grant and Chappell Lougee Grant: If your 10-week summer project requires funds for lab supplies and human subjects payments, your line-item budget could look like this:
+(b) Major Grant and Chappell Lougee Grant: If your 10-week summer project requires funds for human subjects payments, your line-item budget could look like this:

 - Human Subjects payment = $XX

-If you are applying for multiple sources of funding in a given academic year, keep in mind that there is an annual cap of $8500 of VPUE funds per student.
-It is important that you clarify the source of any funds that you may be awarded.
+Each student is eligible for at most one UAR Conference Grant per academic year.
+If you are applying for multiple sources of funding in a given academic year, keep in mind that there is an annual cap of $9000 of VPUE funds per student.
+It is your responsibility to clarify whether your funding comes from UAR or VPUE before accepting an award.
 Learn more at Student Eligibility.